HL7/daf-research/pages/_includes/daf-research-developer.md

 #### Pre-Processing the Bundle returned from the extract operation

 A Bundle returned from Step 2 will conform to FHIR and DAF-Core or other specific IG requirements.
 This Bundle may have to go through additional transformations, mappings and other processing before it is loaded into a destination Data Mart.
-One of these processing steps is "De-Identifying the data".
+These additional actions include de-identifying the data discussed next as well as other steps beyond the scope of this IG, such as pseudo anonymization and patient matching following incremental updates.

 ##### De-Identification of data